Oozaku/codex-2022-exam/ex01/README.md

 # Setup

-You need to compile it before using.
-You can run the command bellow that will generate the file `rectangle.jar` that will be executed in JVM.
+You need to compile it.
+You can run the command bellow that will generate the file `rectangle.jar`.

 ~~~sh
 kotlinc ex01.kt -include-runtime -d cnpj.jar